antirez/load81/README.md

 is no support for stroke.

-There is no aim at Codea compatibility, but who is familiar with Codea should feel at home with CodaKido in terms of API and structure of the program.
+There is no aim at Codea compatibility, but who is familiar with Codea should feel at home with Load81 in terms of API and structure of the program.

 I wrote it mainly because I and my children have fun with Codea but we don't have an iPad at home, and using a real keyboard sometimes can be less